sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 When you do a systematic search, the search must be conducted according to a plan, well documented, and it must be verifiable.
 The latter means that if the search is repeated, it must show the same result.
 In increasingly degree, students are expectetd to be able to do systematic searches for research results.
 This is is especially important to subject areas that rely on knowledge based practice.

 ## Research question
-A Research question consists of two or more thematic elements.
-Before you can do a systematic search, you should structure your research question and sort out the thematic elements.
+A research question consists of two or more thematic elements.
+Before doing a systematic search, you should structure your research question and sort out the thematic elements.
 The transition to doing a search in e.g. a database will then be easier.
 Here are some help-questions that can guide you when sorting out the thematic elements:

 * What is the issue/problem?
 * Is any intervention/measure/a phenonomen mentioned?